 4. Get the right type of inspection

-Laine, Hawk and Reynolds all agree that when you’re ready to put in an offer, it’s a wise move to bring along a trusted home inspector or contractor.
+Laine, Hawk and Reynolds all agree that when you’re ready to put in an offer, it’s a wise move to bring along a contractor or engineer.
 That’s because these professionals can point out potential flaws or other critical issues that could present problems later on.

 “You want to have someone look at things like the overall structure of the home, crawlspaces, insulation and especially the foundation,” Hawk says.
 “If the property doesn’t have a good foundation, it may not be the right one for you because it can end up being a money pit.”